thegridelectric/gridworks-protocol/docs/types/gt-sh-booleanactuator-cmd-status.rst

 GtShBooleanactuatorCmdStatus
 ==========================
-Python pydantic class corresponding to json type `gt.sh.booleanactuator.cmd.status`, version `100`.
+Python pydantic class corresponding to json type `gt.sh.booleanactuator.cmd.status`, version `101`.

 .. autoclass:: gwproto.types.GtShBooleanactuatorCmdStatus
     :members:

-**ShNodeAlias**:
+**ShNodeName**:
     - Description: SpaceheatNodeAlias.
 The alias of the spaceheat node that is getting actuated.
 For example, `a.elt1.relay` would likely indicate the relay for a resistive element.
     - Format: LeftRightDot

 **RelayStateCommandList**:
     - Description: List of RelayStateCommands.
+This is only intended for use for relays where the two states are either closing a circuit so that power is on ( "1") or opening it ("0").
+    - Format: Bit

 **CommandTimeUnixMsList**:
     - Description: List of Command Times.
     - Format: ReasonableUnixTimeMs

 **TypeName**: